yiisoft/docs/guide/en/runtime/sessions.md

 ## Custom session storage

-When using `Yiisoft\Session\Session` as session component, you can provide your own storage implementation:
+When using `Yiisoft\Session\Session`, you can use your own storage implementation:

 ```php
 $handler = new MySessionHandler();